Michaelangel007/easing/README.md

 # De Facto Easing Functions

-Robert Penner provided the original, "canonical" 'de facto' easing functions in 2001 in ActionScript.
+Back in 2001 Robert Penner provided the original, "canonical" _de facto_ easing functions written in ActionScript.
+They became extremely popular.

-First, let's tabulate the variables we'll be using:
+First, let's tabulate the arguments they use:

 **Legend:**